RoboPhred/stationeers-vendomatic/README.md

 # Multiplayer Support

-This mod will work in multiplayer if both the client and the server have the mod.
+This mod will work in multiplayer as long as the server has the mod.
+Clients do not need to install this mod for it to work on the server.
-The item combining feature should work regardless if the client has the mod installed or not.
-Choosing the amount of items to vend may result in desyncs if the client does not have the mod but the server does.
-This mod works on dedicated servers.
+If a client with this mod installs joins a server without the mod, the mod will have no effect.